containerd/containerd/snapshots/devmapper/README.md

   default location for `containerd` plugins will be used)
 * `pool_name` - a name to use for the devicemapper thin pool.
 Pool name should be the same as in `/dev/mapper/` directory
-* `data_device` - path to the data volume that should be used by the thin pool
-* `meta_device` - path to the metadata volume that should be used by the thin-pool
-* `data_block_size` - the size of allocation chunks in data file, between 128
-  sectors (64KB) and and 2097152 sectors (1GB) and a multiple of 128 sectors (64KB)
 * `base_image_size` - defines how much space to allocate when creating the base device

 Pool name and base image size are required snapshotter parameters.